Higher symplectic capacities: Introduction

+Before discussing our main results, we first motivate and illustrate the concept of ``higher symplectic capacities'' from the perspective of Floer theory, showing how to construct new capacities based on algebraic structures on symplectic cohomology.
+The eager reader may skip ahead to the next subsection, where we turn our attention to rational symplectic field theory, which will be our main setting for the bulk of this paper.

-Since Floer homology interacts favorably with the symplectic action functional, it is natural to try to use it to define symplectic capacities.
-Suppose that $X^{2n}$ is a Liouville domain, i.e. a compact symplectic manifold with boundary, whose symplectic form $\omega$ admits a global primitive $\lam$ restricting to a positive contact form on $\bdy X$.
+Let $X^{2n}$ be a connected Liouville domain, i.e. a compact symplectic manifold with boundary, whose symplectic form $\omega$ admits a global primitive $\lam$ restricting to a positive contact form on $\bdy X$.
 We associate to $X$ its symplectic cohomology $\sh(X)$, defined over say $\K = \Q$.
 We can also consider the underlying cochain complex $\sc(X)$, with its natural increasing action filtration